BROOKFIELD BEEHIVES & BEEKEEPING SUPPLIES ONLINE AUSTRALIA

 Brookfield Beehives was established with the aim of bringing quality affordable beekeeping equipment to Australian apiarists.
-We stock single and double beehives, a range of manual and electric extractors plus a whole range of tools and supplies to help you get the job done.
-Whether you are an established apiarist or a part time hobbyist we endeavour to have products that can assist you in this admirable pastime.
+We stock a range of single, double & triple beehives, a range of manual extractors plus an extensive range of tools and supplies to help you get the job done.
+Whether you're an established apiarist or a part time hobbyist we are committed to providing a large range of competitively priced high quality products that can assist you in this environmentally valuable pastime.

-Over the past few decades beekeeping has become a popular hobby in Australia and can be extremely rewarding to budding apiarists.
-People living in both city and regional areas are taking a keen interest in beekeeping and are establishing hives in all sorts of different environments.
-Setting up and operating a hive is extremely relaxing and is a great way to get back in touch with nature.
-It gives you the opportunity to spend time outside on your property and produce honey for your own use and potentially for sale.
+With 1 mouthful in every 3 depending on bees and their powers of pollination, Beekeeping has become a very popular hobby over the past decade in Australia, it can be extremely gratifing watching bees at work and knowing you're beehive is a critical link in our food production.
+People living in both the city and regional areas are taking a keen interest in beekeeping and are establishing hives in all sorts of different environments.
+Setting up and operating a hive is extremely relaxing and is a great way to get in touch with nature.
+It gives you the opportunity to spend time outdoors on your property and produce honey for your own use in cooking and food preparation and potentially for sale.

-Brookfield are located in Sydney Australia however we are purely an online store with no physical shop.
+Brookfield Beehives is located in Sydney Australia however we are purely an online store with no physical shop.
 We deliver our products via Australia Post and a number of courier services.
 It is possible for you to collect your items from our warehouse however this is strictly by appointment.

 What Supplies And Equipment Do I Need To Get Started?

 A lot of people ring and ask us about what are the basic supplies and equipment to get started with beekeeping.
 Here is our list of the basic equipment that we believe you should get when starting out.

 Obviously you can't get started without a beehive.
 If you are new to the hobby you should probably start with a single.
 Our beehives come complete with frames and a lid.